-Don’t be one of those interns that has forgotten what it was that they hoped to accomplish, even if the internship wasn’t fully what you hoped it would be.
+Don’t be one of those interns that have forgotten what it was that they hoped to accomplish, even if the internship wasn’t fully what you hoped it would be.

 1. Maintain Your Professionalism

 You will want to maintain your reputation of being very professional from the first day you start to long after you leave the organization.
 This means maintaining your honesty and integrity and avoiding any negative communications in any of your correspondence.
 This is extremely important since one of the reasons to do an internship is to get a good reference and the only way to do that is to let supervisors and co-workers know that you know proper workplace etiquette and understand what it takes to do a good job.

 2. Meet With Your Supervisor and Report on Your Accomplishments

 It is important to do this even if you are not asked to do so.
 Long after your internship is over you will want to have supervisors and co-workers think of you in a positive light.
 By taking the time to do a complete final report outlining your accomplishments, you will be letting your supervisor know exactly what you’ve been doing over the course of the last several months.